informalsystems/hermes/docs/architecture/adr-004-relayer-domain-decomposition.md

-# ADR 003: Domain Decomposition
+# ADR 004: Relayer Domain Decomposition

 ## Changelog
 * 21.7.2020: Initial sketch
 * 27.7.2020: Dependencies outline
 * 5.10.2020: Update based on sketch
+* 2.11.2020: Reviewed & accepted

 ## Context

-The IBC handlers queries and relayer are defined loosely in the spec.
+The IBC handlers queries and relayer are defined loosely in the [specs].
-The goal of this ADR is to provide clarity around the domain objects, their interfaces as well as dependencies between them in order to guide the implementation.
+The goal of this ADR is to provide clarity around the basic domain objects from the perspective of the relayer, their interfaces as well as dependencies between them in order to guide the implementation.
 The success criteria for the decomposition is how well it can be tested.
 It's expected that any decomposition will